cardonas/YugiohTCGameCalculator/README.md

 # YugiohTCGameCalculator

+TO USE: Make sure everything is in the same folder to run.
+Might have to change location of logs folder for logs to be created.

 This is a life point calculator for the trading card game from Japan.

 If you know how to play Yu-gi-oh this life point calculator is for you.